Making a booking

 Svalbard: Passengers must seek prior approval to transport animals to/from Svalbard.
 Conditions can be found at: Norwegian Food Safety Authority.

-United Kingdom/Ireland: For flights to/from the United Kingdom, and Ireland passengers must make their booking via our Contact Centre.
-Different regulations apply depending on whether you are entering the UK and Ireland from another EU country, listed non-EU country or another unlisted country.
-Passengers must follow the applicable regulations according to their route of travel as outlined by UK authorities and Irish authorities.
+United Kingdom: For flights to/from the United Kingdom, passengers must make their booking via our Contact Centre.
+Different requirements apply depending on whether you are entering the UK from another EU country, listed non-EU country or another unlisted country.
+Passengers must follow the applicable regulations according to their route of travel as outlined by UK authorities.